gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 #### Rebasing

-Other times historical correctness is less important than simlicity.
+Other times historical correctness is less important than simplicity.
 A straight line of history is a lot easier to understand than a web of branches and merges.
 Those cases I favor rebase over merging.

-Rebasing takes a commit line, cut it at the moment of branch creation, and places on top of another branch.
+Rebasing takes a commit line, cuts it at the moment of branch creation, and places on top of another branch.
 That way the history will be a straight line, and the fact that the code was originally written on a branch is discarded.

 TODO picture rebase

 I often rebase when I am working alone on my branches, and historical correctness would not help anyone.
 Straight line histories do on the other hand.

 There are edge cases when rebasing is a pain to use.
-Since rebase puts a branch on top another branch commit by commit, you may have to resolve commits in every one of those commits.
-Sometimes you even have to resolve conflicts that happened ealier in your branch's life, and they are not there in the latest version.
+Since rebase puts a branch on top of another branch commit by commit, you may have to resolve commits in every one of those commits.
+Sometimes you even have to resolve conflicts that happened earlier in your branch's life, and they are not there in the latest version.
 In those cases I just use git merge, and resolve the conflicts that exist in my final version of code.

 #### Cherry picking
 When I only want to integrate a single commit with another branch, sometimes I just take that one commit and place it on top of the target branch.

-`git cherry-pick <hash>` is a quick way to intagrate a sigle commit, or two.
+`git cherry-pick <hash>` is a quick way to integrate a single commit, or two.

 #### Squashing

-When you experiment a lot, sometimes it is benefitial to keep the history clean of your experiments.
+When you experiment a lot, sometimes it is beneficial to keep the history clean of your experiments.
 Those cases you can squash your commits into a single commit.

 `git rebase -i HEAD~10` squashes your last ten commits into one.
-Since this process is `-i` interactive, mastering it can be difficult but worths to practice.
+Since this process is `-i` interactive, mastering it can be difficult but worths practicing.

 While practicing, sometimes you just want to give up and start over.
 Getting back to safety is a very important skill in git.